cninja/pEigthP/README.md

 Outputs: 19 6
 ```
 *Namespace: `use`
-**`use` was quickly added so I could emulate google's PHP app engine tutorials.
-It works, but is realtively untested.
+**`use` was quickly added so I could emulate Google's PHP app engine [tutorials](https://developers.google.com/appengine/docs/php/gettingstarted/usingusers).
+It works, but is relatively untested.
 It SHOULD work similar to use in PHP.
 ```
 (use google\appengine\api\users\UserService)
 (use google\appengine\api\users\UserService USrv)